NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 We can use the very same syntax to also overwrite the automatically discovered arguments like `writeShellScriptBin`, though that doesn't make sense here.

-For a go program though that expects `buildGoModule` it is common to see some expression like `callPackage ./go-program.nix { buildGoModule = buildGo116Module; }` to enforce a certain go compiler version.
+Though, for a Go program that expects `buildGoModule` it is common to see some expression like `callPackage ./go-program.nix { buildGoModule = buildGo116Module; }` to enforce a certain Go compiler version.

 ## 2. Benefit: overrides

-As a consequence from the parametrized builds, we can also change the value of the parameters after the fact, using the derivations `override` funcion.
+As a consequence from the parametrized builds, we can also change the value of the parameters after the fact, using the derivations `override` function.

 Consider this new `default.nix`: